Technologicat/unpythonic/doc/essays.md

 The important point is, you *could* write out a `nock` macro that does the same thing, only it would be unbearably slow.
 In the axiomatic perspective - which is about proving programs correct - speed does not matter.
 At the same time, FFI gives speed for the real world.

-To summarize; as someone already put it, `hoon` offers a glimpse into an alternate universe of systems programming, where the functional camp won.
+To summarize; as someone already put it, `hoon` offers a glimpse into an alternative universe of systems programming, where the functional camp won.
 It may also be a useful tool, or a source for further unconventional ideas - but to know for sure, I will have to read more about it.

 I think the perfect place to end this piece is to quote a few lines from the language definition [`hoon.hoon`](https://github.com/cgyarvin/urbit/blob/master/urb/zod/arvo/hoon.hoon), to give a flavor: